weblate/digipaws/Readme.md

 - [x] Customisable warning screen
 - [x] Quests and gamified mode
 - [x] track how many tiktoks you scroll everyday
+- [x] track attention span
 - [ ] Api for other developers to transform their existing apps into digipaw quests!
 - [ ] Geoblocker (basically block things when a certain area is entered, like workplace)
-- [x] Block cusomtom user defined keywords
+- [x] Block custom user defined keywords
 - [ ] Modular and downloadable view blockers
 - [ ] expand the app to ios and desktop.
 - [ ]